asartalo/Silly/README.md

 Namespaces
 ----------
-When you have have a lot of tasks, you’ll probably want to make them more manageable.
-A good way to do that is to group them into namespaces.
+When you have a lot of tasks, a good way to make them more manageable is to group them into namespaces.
 Each task list can specify a namespace.
 To set the namespace for a task list, `Tasks::getTaskNamespace()` must return the namespace.
 For example...

 ```php